 Swiping from left to right on a card causes it to be dismissed from the stream.
 Dismissed cards may return when they next have relevant information.
 State is synced between the Android Wear context stream and the notifications on the Android handheld device, so dismissing from one causes an automatic dismissal from the other.

 Where the user may need to take action on the information shown in a notification, you can provide action buttons.
 These are system-rendered buttons that appear to the right of detail cards.
 They consist of a white icon set on a blue system-rendered circular button and a short caption with a verb.
 Actions should be limited to three for a single card row.

-Tapping on an action button can cause an action to be executed; or an action to be continued on the companion handheld; or a full screen activity to be invoked for further input (see the 2D Picker section below).
+Tapping on an action button can cause an action to be executed, an action to be continued on the companion handheld, or a full screen activity to be invoked for further input (see the 2D Picker section below).

 Refer to the UI Toolkit provided in the Downloads page for detailed specs regarding action icons.